Skip to Main Content

 exercise technique

-Strength Output Potentials By Range Of Motion
+Strength Output Potentials by Range of Motion

 (Bent Row/Row Movements)